 Visit each of the sites below and then place them into one of the four categories of online presence according to their primary focus:

-- 1. Transactional e-commerce site.
+- 1. Transactional e-commerce site

-- 2. Services-oriented relationship-building web site.
+- 2. Services-oriented relationship-building website

-- 3. Brand-building site.
+- 3. Brand-building site

-- 4. Portal or media site.
+- 4. Portal or media site

+- 5. Social network.

 You should also indicate their secondary focus in terms of these four site types.